 The various modes of worship which prevailed in the Roman world were all considered by the people as equally true; by the philosopher as equally false; and by the magistrate as equally useful.
 Edward Gibbon considerequallyfalse Change image and share on social

-Fanaticism obliterates the feelings of humanity.
-Edward Gibbon fanaticismfeelinghumanity Change image and share on social
+I never make the mistake of arguing with people for whose opinions I have no respect.
+Edward Gibbon arguemakemistake Change image and share on social